treatment works

 If you think your business requires a trade effluent consent, please download the relevant form with the supporting guidance below.

-Once complete, please send the application form along with any supporting documents to your water retailer (This is NOT Northumbrian Water – see your latest water bill for details).
+Once complete, please send the application form along with any supporting documents to your sewerage retailer (This is NOT Northumbrian Water – please refer to your latest bill for details).

 Your retailer will check the form has the necessary information and then forward it onto us for assessment.